Der-Henning/Der-Henning/README.md

 # Hello World 👋
-I am a Data Scientist and fullstack Software Developer from Hamburg.
+I am a Data Scientist and Software Development Hobbyist from Hamburg.
 Always looking for new and challenging projects!

 ## Too Good To Go Scanner
 This Tool generates Notifications for your favorite Magic Bags.